groda/big_data/Terraform in 5 minutes.md

 2. create three files: `main.tf`, `variables.tf`, and `terraform.tfvars` containing respectively infrastructure configuration, variables declarations, and variables values.
 If you prefer put the `terraform` block in a separate file `terraform.tf`.
 4. run the command `terraform init` followed by `terraform apply` in the same directory where you stored the configuration files
 5. when you're done run the command `terraform destroy` to avoid avoid unnecessary resource consumption

+Terraform's power lies in its ability to transform complex infrastructure requirements into simple and declarative code, letting users focus on what infrastructure should look like rather than how to create it and how to manage dependencies.
+This simplifies infrastructure management and enhances the efficiency and reliability of infrastructure operations.

 <!-- TOC --><a name="happy-terraforming"></a>